-On the face of it, Israel’s decision Thursday to ban Ilhan Omar and Omar Tlaib, two duly elected members of Congress, from entering the country is unprecedented, outrageous, and a shocking disrespect of diplomatic protocol.
+On the face of it, Israel’s decision Thursday to ban Ilhan Omar and Rashida Tlaib, two duly elected members of Congress, from entering the country is unprecedented, outrageous, and a shocking disrespect of diplomatic protocol.

 It also appears, on the surface, to be yet another perfect match between the Islamophobe-nationalist American president, Donald Trump, and the Islamophobe-nationalist Israeli prime minister, Benjamin Netanyahu.
 Both are seeking to demonize two American Muslim lawmakers to drive a wedge between nationalist Jews and liberal politics, and both are craven in their disregard for the truth, facts, or the values in play.

 A perfect marriage, one might say, as Israel’s decision, announced by its deputy foreign minister, came just hours after Trump tweeted that letting the Americans visit “would show great weakness.”

 Beneath that surface, though, the two men face very different political landscapes–and there’s reason to hope this will all blow up in Trump’s face.

 First, it’s worth remembering that this entire episode is a gigantic, stinking pile of shit.

 Reps.
 Omar and Tlaib are being blocked supposedly because they support the boycott, divestment, and sanctions (BDS) movement against Israel.
 The extent of that support is debatable, but even if it were wholehearted, the BDS movement is not the antisemitic hate-fest that right-wingers like to say it is.
 It is supported by tens of thousands of Jews.
 It is nonviolent.
 And it is a response to Israel’s 50-year occupation of the West Bank and refusal to negotiate in good faith with Palestinian leaders.